 For instance, it has been reported that 68% of time spent on Facebook is through mobile devices.

-Learning these types of facts will help you understand your target audience’s habits, and allow you to develop a focused internet marketing strategy.
+Learning these types of facts will help you understand your target audience’s habits, and allow you to develop focused internet marketing strategies.

 And speaking of strategies, there are many different ones.

 To be able to create the best marketing plan for your business, you must have goals.

 For example, if your goal is to attract new customers, you’ll want to focus on paid social media ads and improve your website’s design.

 Your website design should not be confusing or unhelpful – that would drive people away from your website!

 In the rest of this post, we’ll be looking at the different types of internet marketing strategies and what are the best ways to use them.

 We’ll start off with social media marketing, which is the best way for a new business to start advertising online.

 1. Social Media Marketing

 According to Statista, in July of 2020, 4.57 billion people were…